natir/blog/content/misassemblies-in-noisy-assemblies/index.md

 ![relocation_length.svg](relocation_length.svg)

 In the vertial axis, we have the log length of each relocation.
 Each raw is a species.
-Orange points are for negative (<0 bp) relocations, green points for positive relocations.
+Green points are for negative (<0 bp) relocations, orange points for positive relocations.

 This figure shows a swarm plot of log of length associated to recombination.
 It's the size of the gap between mappings flankings a misassembly.
 If the length is positive, the assembly misses part of the reference (green point).
 If the length is negative, the assembly duplicates a part of the reference (orange point).
 [Source code](relocation_length.py), [data](relocation_length.csv) is available.